 - Dog bathing stations.
 Some car washes and grooming salons have self-service dog bathing stations.
 They’ll include everything you need to wash and dry your dog – and you won’t have a mess to clean up afterward!

 How to Keep Your Pup Calm

 The key is to go slow and offer plenty of treats during the process, with a big reward for when you’re done (like a bully stick).
-A lick mat like the Aquapaw Slow Treater Silicone Lick Mat, slathered in peanut butter, can be a great way to keep your pup focused on something other than the bathing process.
+A lick mat, like Frisco's Silicone Treat Lick Mat, slathered in peanut butter, can be a great way to keep your pup focused on something other than the bathing process.

 Keep in mind that your dog will pick up on your stress if you get frustrated.
 When you stay relaxed during bathtime, it helps your pup stay calm, too.